Facts About Primary Biliary Cholangitis

 PBC (Primary Biliary Cholangitis) is an autoimmune disease of the liver for which there is no known cause or cure.it is considered uncommon, but not rare.
 It affects It affects 40,000 of 100,000 adults.
 PBC occurs in women more than men by about 10:1.
 The diagnosis is usually made in middle age.
 According to the American Liver Foundation, most patients live 15-20 years before the disease reaches its final stages.

 Recently a name change has been adapted for this condition.
 It is known starting to be known as Primary Biliary Cholangitis.
 The name change better represents the majority of people who have this disease.
 Cholangitis reflects the inflammation of the bile ducts of the liver.
 This occurs from stages 1-3.
 At stage 4 cirrhosis occurs so that that stage it is then Primary Biliary Cirrhosis.
 The name change occurred in 2015 and is currently not used universally as yet.

-It has been known to occur in 20 year olds.
+It has been known to occur at age 20..
 When it is diagnosed in earlier ages, the need for liver transplant becomes more likely earlier in life.

 Presently, 4% of all the liver transplants in the USA are done for PBC.
 Since the demand for livers has increased with fatty liver disease and other liver problems increasing, this makes getting a transplant at times difficult.